namese1994/99tech_code_test/src/problem2/SOLUTION.md

 ---

 ### 【3】Event Streaming Layer – Service Description
-Is a buffer layer, avoid blocking when interract with Historical DB and Cache DB

-- **Amazon Kinesis Data Streams** serves as the central event bus directly before and after the Matching Engine.
-  - Every matched order produces two events: **`trade.executed`** (trade tape) and **`price.update`** (best bid/ask snapshot).
-  - Producers write to Kinesis with a **partition key = trading pair**, guaranteeing in-order delivery within each symbol.
+- **After Order-Entry Service**:
+  When a new order is submitted, an event is immediately published to the Event Streaming Layer after being persisted in the Order Database.
+  This ensures **durability first**, then **asynchronous event propagation** to avoid blocking client-side responsiveness.

+- **After Matching Engine Service**:
+  Once orders are matched, **price updates** and **trade execution events** are published to the Event Streaming Layer.
+  These events are critical for updating client-side price boards, order books, and trade tapes.

+- **Role of the Event Streaming Layer**:
+  - **Acts as a buffer** between critical core services (Order-Entry, Matching Engine) and all downstream consumers (WebSocket servers, historical writers, analytics engines).
+  - **Prevents direct coupling** between services, allowing each component to process events at its own pace without blocking upstream operations.
+  - **Facilitates scalability** by allowing multiple consumers to subscribe and process events independently (e.g., risk engine, audit logging, PnL calculation).

 > **Why serverless?**
-> Traffic in crypto trading is highly volatile and unpredictable; serverless automatically scales with real-world usage peaks.
+> Traffic in crypto trading is highly volatile and unpredictable; serverless automatically scales with real-world usage peaks while saving cost.

 ---

 ### 【4】Microservices Layer (Running on Amazon EKS)

 - **Order-Entry Service**:
   Receives order placement/cancellation requests from the frontend.
-Validates input, persists pending orders into the database, and publishes `orders.new` events to Kafka.
+Validates input, persists pending orders into the database, and publishes `orders.new` events to Event Streaming.

 - **Matching Engine**:
-  Consumes new orders from Kafka.
+  Consumes new orders from Event Streaming.
 Executes atomic order matching with full ACID compliance inside Aurora PostgreSQL.
 Publishes trade and price update events.

 - **Price WebSocket Server**:
   Subscribes to Redis price channels and pushes real-time price updates to WebSocket clients.